StewBC/SimpleMenu/readme.txt

 On Linux & OS X, using GNU c for demo and simpledemo: gcc -o demo demo.c -l curses

-Compile windemo.c on Windows with: cl .\windemo.cpp /D "WIN32" /D "_DEBUG" /D "_WINDOWS" gdi32.lib user32.lib
+Compile windemo.cpp on Windows with: cl .\windemo.cpp /D "WIN32" /D "_DEBUG" /D "_WINDOWS" gdi32.lib user32.lib

 The original idea for this was in C in the cc65 chess I wrote for the